michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 * NumPy - the fundamental package for scientific computing with Python; used for math functionality
 * Sci-kit learn - data modeling library
 * XGBoost - scalable machine learning system for boosting
-* MongoDB - a NoSQL database; used for storing my scrapes
-* Pymongo - a python wrapper for MongoDB
 * Datetime - a python library for time related functions
 * Matplotlib - math plotting library for python
 * Seaborn - statistical data visualization library for python
+* MongoDB - a NoSQL database; will be used for storing information for the web page
+* Pymongo - a python wrapper for MongoDB